uber-java/tally/DEVELOPER.md

 ### Prerequisites
 In order to build this project, you must have:
 - JDK-7 or later
+- Apache Thrift 0.9.x -- only if you plan to make changes to Thrift files and recompile (regenerate) source files

 ### Building and testing
 Gradle is used to build tally.
 Run this from the top-level directory to build the project: